midtown-ai/glossary/glossary/r.md

  Interpretations:
   * There is R^2 % less variation around the best-fit-line than the mean
-  * The weigth of this input parameter (size/weight relationship) accounts for R^2 % of the variation
+  * The weight of this input parameter (size/weight relationship) accounts for R^2 % of the variation

  {% youtube "https://www.youtube.com/watch?v=bMccdk8EdGo" %}